-- In Dinosaur Island (2014), Lucas and Kate are taken prisoner by a local tribe, pulled along with their hands tied.
+- In Dinosaur Island, Lucas and Kate are taken prisoner by a local tribe, pulled along with their hands tied.

 - The captives in Apocalypto are escorted this way.

-- In The Lord of the Rings, Sam Gamgee's nightmare vision of a possible future, at the well of Galadriel, of the Shire over-run by the forces of Mordor.
+- In The Lord of the Rings: The Fellowship of the Ring, Sam Gamgee's nightmare vision of a possible future, at the well of Galadriel, of the Shire over-run by the forces of Mordor.
 As Hobbiton blazes, Sam witnesses grinning leering Orcs manacling surviving Hobbits into long lines of bound prisoners, prodding them along with spears and kicks.